0xReLogic/Streaky/README.md

 ---

 <p align="center">
-  Made with love by the GitHub Streak Alert contributors
+  Made with love by the Streaky contributors
 </p>